ilius/pyglossary/README.md

 `entry.defi` is the definition as a Python Unicode `str`.
 Also `entry.b_defi` is definition in UTF-8 byte array.

 `entry.defiFormat` is definition format.
 If definition is plaintext (not rich text), the value is `m`.
-And if it's in HTML (contains any html tag), then `defiFormat` is `m`.
+And if it's in HTML (contains any html tag), then `defiFormat` is `h`.
 The value `x` is also allowed for XFXF, but XDXF is not widely supported in dictionary applications.

-There is another type of `Entry` which is called **Data Entry**, and generally contains image files, TTL or other audio files, or any file that was included in input glossary.
+There is another type of entry which is called **Data Entry**, and generally contains an image, audio, css, or any other file that was included in input glossary.
 For data entries:

 - `entry.s_word` is file name (and `l_word` is still a list containing this string),
 - `entry.defiFormat` is `b`